At a Glance - In the Real World

 Here's the graph on a window with -2 ≤ x ≤ 2 and -2 ≤ y ≤ 2:

 Knowing where there might be maxima or minima can help you choose the right size of the calculator window, so that you can actually see what the function looks like.
-In short, mastering all this derivative stuff will keep your calculator is correct.
+In short, mastering all this derivative stuff will keep your calculator in check.
 Go on, try to tell us that's not useful.